 Definitely grapes.
 Or some greek yogurt and peaches.
-You wouldn’t know it, but Greek yogurt is extremely filling, healthy, low-fat if you buy the right kind, and will keep you full until breakfast.posted almost 5 years ago
+You wouldn’t know it, but Greek yogurt is extremely filling, healthy, low-fat if you buy the right kind, and will keep you full until breakfast.posted about 5 years ago

 I’m late on this, but definitely crackers & peanut butter are great!
 And it fills you up quick.posted over 4 years ago

 I always take a spoon full of peanut butter but try celery and peanut butter it might sound weird but it is good!
 Also Apples and peanut butter is good!Peanut butter and bananas is also great!posted over 4 years ago

 @ginanicolette – i love celery with peanut butter!